Brain Aneurysm - Topic Overview

 Aneurysms that have bled

-are very serious and in many cases lead to death or disability.
+are very serious.
+In many cases, they lead to death or disability.
 Management

 includes hospitalization, intensive care to relieve pressure in the brain